clintonwoo/hackernews-react-graphql/README.md

 ## How To Build For Deployment

 `npm run build`: NextJS app with entry point *server.js* that uses Node.js/Express.
+Uses Babel compiler to transpile project src to build.

 OR